adamzuch/fhir-health-monitor/README.md

 * Practitioners can set the frequency (N seconds) with which the monitor refreshes the total cholesterol value.
 * Practitioners can easily add or remove patients from the monitor view without restarting the application.
 * Patients whose total cholesterol value is above the average of monitored patients is highlighted in red.
+* Practitioners can click on a patient to reveal more information about them such as date of birth, gender and address (including city, state, country).

 ### Assignment 3
 Contains all the features from assignment 2 as well as additional ones outlined below: